maxpohlman/maxpohlman.github.io/index.md

 * Applying economic theory to solve environmental issues

-* Econonomically efficient ways of improving healthcare
+* Economically efficient ways of improving healthcare

 * Using interactive visualizations to easily convey and present advanced data analysis